exonum/exonum-doc/src/architecture/merkledb.md

 Forks are used during transaction and block processing.
-A fork [is successively passed](transactions.md#execute) to each transaction in the block to accumulate changes produced by the transactions, in a [patch](#patches).
-If one of the transactions in the block quits with an unhandled exception (i.e., raises `panic`) during execution, its changes are promptly rolled back, so that execution of the following transactions continues normally.
+A fork [is successively passed](transactions.md#execute) to each transaction in the block to accumulate changes produced by the transactions.
+If one of the transactions in the block quits with an unhandled exception during execution, its changes are promptly rolled back, so that execution of the following transactions continues normally.